 Address: No. 8, Calçada da Igreja de S. Lázaro, Macau

 Originally a small church in the St. Lazarus District, the neighborhood is now preserved and transformed as a cultural district to support the local creative industry development.
-The public space now hosts creative and community events, from art fairs, music performances, to poetry-reading seminars.
+The public space now hosts creative and community events, from art fairs, and music performances, to poetry-reading seminars.

 Jog along a wetland in front of colonial houses

 Address: Avenida da Praia, Carmo Zone, Taipa, Macau

 There is a small lake right in front of the Taipa Houses Museum.

 On the other side of the lake are a Wetland Ecological Viewing Zone and a great jogging trail.

 The route is about 2-kilometer long with the casinos’ neon lights in the background.
 Along the trail, the Venetian Resort, Cotai Central, and other newly built casinos and shopping centers are in view.

 Learn about Macau’s colonial history at a world heritage

 Location: Casa Garden